Notion vs. Google Sheets: Which One Should You Choose?

 Charts

-Another great feature of Google Sheets is the ability to create charts.
-You can pick between a good range of types, like bar, line, pie, area, etc. Take a look at the full list here.
 Charts are highly customizable and can be used to show data in a variety of ways.
-Additionally you can use the Publish to web feature to share your charts with others without sharing the entire spreadsheet.
+Additionally, you can use the Publish to web feature to share your charts with others without sharing the entire spreadsheet.

 Chart on Google Sheets.

-Notion doesn’t support charts natively but there are a number of integrations that bring charts to Notion connected to databases.
-We believe that even if Notion adds support for them in the feature, it will be difficult to match the options and customization that Google Sheets offers.
+Furthermore, we believe that even if Notion adds support for charts in the future, it will be difficult to match the options and customization that Google Sheets offers.

 Add-Ons

-• Create pivot tables based on your Notion database and embed them back in Notion.
+• Create pivot tables based on your Notion database and embed them back in Notion

-• Create charts based on your Notion databases and embed them back in Notion.
+• Create charts based on your Notion databases and embed them back in Notion

-• Use synced columns from Sync2Sheets and third party add-ons to get data from APIs and show the data in Notion databases.
+• Use synced columns from Sync2Sheets and third-party add-ons to get data from APIs and show the data in Notion databases

-• Use synced cells from Sync2Sheets to connect values with Notion blocks and build amazing dashboards.
+• Use synced cells from Sync2Sheets to connect values with Notion blocks and build amazing dashboards

 I hope you now have a better idea of the differences and how you can use the best tool for the job without leaving the context of your Notion workspace.
+How do you use Google Sheets and Notion together?
+Share your thoughts with us on X!

 More interesting posts: